thejin2022/Chater/README.md

 # Chater
-A realtime chat system built with Django / Django REST Framework / Channels.
+A Real-time chat system built with Django REST Framework.

 ## Getting Started
 Make sure you have Docker and Docker Compose installed.